bustoutsolutions/siesta/Docs/memory.md

 * Owners can be any kind of object.
 * An observer may be its own owner.
 * A resource keeps a strong reference to an observer as long as it has owners other than itself.
-* An observer stops observing a resource as soon as all of its owners have been deallocated (or explicitly removed).
+* An observer stops observing a resource as soon as all of its owners have either been deallocated or explicitly removed.

 Observers affect the lifecycle of resources: